“Get Me Out of Here” - a 12 minute work for 7 dancers exploring themes of escapism, fantasy and youth

 Femmillennial

-Femmillennial is an evolution and expansion from Kylie’s previous work entitled "Oh, Yes", the work premiered as a full-length 55-minute piece at the 2022 Toronto Fringe Festival and will be presented again at 2023 Orlando Fringe as well as the Vancouver Fringe!
-Find us on social media for ticket information.
+Femmillennial is an evolution and expansion from Kylie’s previous work entitled "Oh, Yes", the work premiered as a full-length 55-minute piece at the 2022 Toronto Fringe Festival and was presented again at the 2023 Orlando Fringe, where it was awarded Critic’s Pick Best Dance Show.
+It dazzled audiences at the Vancouver Fringe in September 2023.

 Postcard: In Transit